j7-dev/wp-refine-plugin/README.md

    <img src="https://user-images.githubusercontent.com/9213776/226081923-c16cf62f-cd6e-4457-9150-8973b817a6e3.png">

-7. Check the admin page, you will see a new post type `My App` and a new menu `My App`
+7. Check the admin page, you will see a new post type `My Refine App` and a new menu `My Refine App`

    <img src="https://github.com/j7-dev/wp-refine-plugin/assets/9213776/b2588014-271a-4620-ab94-d65b2d7a211b">